- Published on 20 March 2020

 The scheme will enable non-financial players such as tech and e-commerce companies to offer banking services.
 Two of the five licences will be ‘full bank’ licences, which will include the ability to take deposits from retail customers, while the remaining three will be digital wholesale licences to serve small and medium-sized enterprises (SMEs) and other non-retail segments.

-MAS said that it has been driven to licence virtual banks because of the “unique value propositions and to add diversity and choice to the market”.
+MAS said that it has been driven to license virtual banks because of the “unique value propositions and to add diversity and choice to the market”.
 Of the countries which have so far entered this regulatory sphere, Singapore has established some of the toughest licensing requirements.

 Entrants already face much stiffer rules than in markets such as Hong Kong, such as the requirements for full digital banks to have $1.5 billion in capital as well as local control.
 Any new digital banking organisation may also face margin pressures, as MAS expects it to attract customers by offering more attractive deposit and lending rates than the incumbent banks.